Family Medical Leave Act Attorneys

 When medical conditions require you to miss more work than is covered by paid sick time, the federal Family Medical Leave Act provides a crucial lifeline.
 Although your leave is unpaid, your employer cannot punish you for taking it.

-If you’re facing consequences at work because you have (or are) using FMLA time, the attorneys at Hammons, Gowens, Hurst and Associates may be able to help you—just as we’ve helped countless other employees over the past years.
+If you’re facing consequences at work because you have (or are) using FMLA time, the attorneys at Hammons, Hurst & Associates may be able to help you—just as we’ve helped countless other employees over the past years.

 How the FMLA Protects Workers in Oklahoma and Throughout the U.S.

 If you work for a business that has more than 50 employees, the FMLA entitles you to receive up to 12 weeks of unpaid medical leave.
 This leave can be used if you have a child, if you need to care for your spouse, child, or parent, or if you are suffering from a serious medical condition that prevents you from working.